Anas-Allouch/Sequential-Gearbox-Design/01_First_Design/04_Project_Parameters/materials.md

 This material is used for the gearbox shafts in this first complete acceptable design.
-These mechanical properties are the reference values used in the shaft stress and fatigue calculations (e.g. Goodman).
+These mechanical properties are the reference values used in the shaft stress and fatigue calculations.

 ---